 The Mental Health Foundation has advice for maintaining mental health.

-New research from Te Pūnaha Matatini estimates Māori and Pasifika populations could be impacted by COVID-19 at a rate more than twice that of Pākehā.
+New research from Te Pūnaha Matatini estimates Māori and Pacific populations could be impacted by COVID-19 at a rate more than twice that of Pākehā.

-Whānau Ora is a culturally-based, and whānau-centred approach to wellbeing focused on whānau (family group) as a whole, as the decision-makers who determine their goals and aspirations.
+Whānau Ora is a culturally-based, and whānau-centred approach to wellbeing focused on whānau as a whole, as the decision-makers who determine their goals and aspirations.

 Building on the strengths and capabilities of whānau and wrapping the necessary services and support around them to get better outcomes and create positive changes.
 In areas such as health, education, housing, employment, improved standards of living and cultural identity.